-This step by step will help you make your hybrid tea roses bear the champion flowers that is their potential.
+This step-by-step guide will help you make your hybrid tea roses bear the champion flowers that is their potential.
 Pruning is a major factor in getting the best blooms out of these traditionally beloved plants.

 You’ll need to make many cuts near the center base of this thorny plant, so loppers are a must, letting you reach in comfortably.
 Wear hide gloves to protect you from the prickles.
 Rose is weak wooded, so you’ll be able to cut even fairly thick canes with hand pruners, but don’t be tempted to strain.